mvh-solutions/pithekos/README.md

 ### Usage
 Connect to localhost:8000, using Firefox if Graphite fonts are needed

-Enable Internet by clicking on the crossed-out cloud, top right.
-(Red cloud == "enabled")
+Enable Internet by clicking on the crossed-out globe, top right.
+(Green globe == "enabled")

 Go to Download